luqven/gh-stack/README.md

 # WARNING: This operation modifies local branches and force-pushes.
 $ gh-stack autorebase 'stack-identifier' -C /path/to/repo

+# Same as above, but skips confirmation step.
+$ gh-stack autorebase 'stack-identifier' -C /path/to/repo --ci

 # Emit a bash script that can update a stack in the case of conflicts.
 # WARNING: This script could potentially cause destructive behavior.
 $ gh-stack rebase 'stack-identifier'